Nasrin-Rahimi/DataStructure-and-Algorithm/Trees and Graphs/tree.md

 - The root node has zero or more child nodes.
 - Each child node has zero or more child nodes and so on.

-The tree can't hav cycles.
+The tree can't have cycles.
 The nodes may or may not be in particular order, they could have any datatype as value.

 class Node {